manaakiwhenua/nzsluc/classification-systems/nzlum/README.md

 ## Geographic scale

 The intended geographic unit of this classification system is the property parcel.
 However it may be appropriate to map sub-parcel geographic entities for particular classes, particularly if the boundary of natural features (forests, waterways) is pertinent, if the parcel is very large, and where source data scale permits such definition.
 Whether to map sub-parcel areas is therefore left to operator discretion, but the intended and minimum level of attribution is the property parcel, and therefore property parcel identifiers and geographic boundaries must be present in output land use data.

+## `source_scale`

+To indicate that one of the endpoints is to be excluded from the set, use a parenthesis and not a square bracket (the latter indicates inclusion).
+For example, if source data is precise between 0.02 and 0.75 metres, use the notation `(0,1)`, indicating precision at the sub-metre scale, between 0-1 m (but not including the endpoints).
+If vector data is no more precise than 60 m, use `[60,)` if there is no suitable upper-bound; or else determine an appropriate nominal upper-bound since (i.e. `[60,x]`, where x > 60) as it is unlikely that in reality there is no upper bound.

+Rules of thumb for converting nominal scales of input data to this notation:

+- Raster data pixel size: given the smaller of the pixel height or width (a) and the larger of the height or width (b): `[a,b]`.
+If a = b, this notation is still appropriate as `[a,a]` would be the singleton set `{a}`, whereas `(a,a)` is not correct notation as it is an empty set.
+Example: a raster with 30 metre pixels: `[30,30]`.
+- `1:50000` scale map data, as in LINZ topographic data for the 1:50,000 map series (no further information available about how data is produced): precision = (map scale denominator) / 1,000.
+For example, a 1:50,000 scale map has a positional precision of about 50 metres.
+Denote this as `[50,)`, (with an optional practical or QA-derived upper limit).
+- A map produced from raster data with 10 metre pixels, manually digitised at 1:25,000 scale.
+In this case the errors are explicit and cumulative.
+Precision = 10 + 25,000/1,000 = 35.
+Therefore record as `[35,)` (with an optional practical or QA-derived upper limit).

+If multiple input datasets are used together to come to a classification decision, the ranges should be merged.
+That is, compute the smallest range that includes all of the given ranges.
+(See the `range_merge` function in PostgreSQL).
+For example, the ranges `[1,2)` and `[3,4)` can be combined to form `[1,4)`.

 ## Temporality